D0nie1998/hangman-dk/README.md

 - [Heroku](https://www.heroku.com)
     - Heroku is used to build, run and scale applications in a similar manner across most languages.

+# Testing

+## Validation
+I am pleased to report that the Python code underwent a comprehensive validation process, and the results are highly favorable.
+Throughout the rigorous examination, no errors were detected, indicating the code's excellent quality and adherence to coding standards.

+The validation process involved meticulous testing and verification of the code's functionality.
+It has successfully passed all required tests, ensuring its reliability and accuracy for its intended purpose.

+## Bugs
+During gameplay in the Hangman game, a notable bug has been identified.
+Upon correctly guessing a letter that exists in the secret word, the game fails to cross off the letter from the available options in the letter box.
+The expected behavior is for the guessed letter to be visually marked or crossed off, indicating it has been used, preventing players from repeating the same letter in subsequent guesses.

+I then realized i made an error with the syntax and i quickly found a solution

 # Deployment

 </br>